Condemned 2: Bloodshot: Plot

 Meanwhile, Rosa informs Thomas that Farrell has disappeared.
 Thomas finds him held captive by Leland and asks Leland why he killed Malcolm and Mars, to which Leland says, "their bodies possessed the Oro's secret."
 As Thomas and Farrell leave, they are trapped by Dorland.
 Farrell sacrifices his own life to save Thomas, saying, "Find the Voice."

 As Rosa continues to study the Oro, she learns the group is over three thousand years old, and Oro is short for Oro Invictus which means "Invincible Voice".
 Their goal involves "Sonic Generation"; sounds that cause paranoia and hallucinations, and for those with a natural tendency for violence to become significantly more violent.
 Sonic Generation requires a hollow sternum, a higher than normal bone density, and very unique vocal cords, and the resulting sounds can be enhanced with the implantation of metal apparatuses throughout the body.
 Meanwhile, Thomas learns that "Rememdium" refers to a myth; someone capable of resonating a sound so powerful it can destroy flesh and bone and could potentially wipe out the Oro.

 Discovering the secret Oro base from which the sounds are being transmitted to Metro, Thomas heads there and shortly after arriving, realises he can use "The Voice."
 He battles his way through the Oro members, destroys the sonic machinery, and is confronted by Dorland.
 He explains that the Oro's motives are "to create hostility, the unwavering desire to fight, to unknowingly become our protectors".
 Thomas asks what they are protecting against, but Dorland doesn't know.
 Thomas kills him by using the Voice and escapes in a helicopter with Rosa and Le Rue.

 Three hours later, at a press conference to address the violence and social disorder that is now nationwide, the President of the United States receives a note, and upon reading it, has an apparent heart attack.
 The note reads, "The Remedy is among us!!!"
 In a post-credits scene, SKX is on an operating table.
-He says, "I'm ready" and he receives a metal implant to his jaw.
+He says, "I'm ready" and he receives a metal implant in his jaw.